A Sicily or Sardinia Tour?

 Sicily’s Greek Temples or Sardinia’s Nuragic Sites?

-Besides some common historical background, Sicily or Sardinia can offer different experiences based on unique architectural marvels that each of the islands preserves and that can only be found in one or the other.
+Besides some common historical background, Sicily and Sardinia offer different experiences based on the unique architectural marvels that each island preserves, which can only be found on one or the other.

-Sardinia is home of stone towers belonging to the Neolithic times, with traces of a Bronze-Age community still found on the island in the form of large burial sites and massive stone columns.
+Sardinia is home to stone towers dating back to Neolithic times, with traces of a Bronze Age community still found on the island in the form of large burial sites and massive stone columns.
 Su-Nuraxi is the most iconic of these Nuragic civilizations that we visit on our Sardinia trip.
 An evocative labyrinth of passages and access to thousands of towers that our Sardinia-native guide brings to life in an engaging visit.

-On the other hand, being closer to Greece, Sicily and most of Southern Italy became part of the so-called Great Greece, where independent Greek colonies competed against each other and failed in maintaining a healthy relationship with their motherland Athens.
+On the other hand, being closer to Greece, Sicily, and most of southern Italy became part of the so-called Great Greece, where independent Greek colonies competed against each other and failed to maintain a healthy relationship with their motherland, Athens.

-That turned out to be the cause of a lack of cohesion and weak military strategies so the Romans took over the Greeks quite easily.
+That turned out to be the cause of a lack of cohesion and weak military strategies, allowing the Romans to take over the Greeks quite easily.

 For these reasons, some of the best-preserved Greek temples in the world are actually in Italy.
-Agrigento boasts the incredible Valley of Temples that our guests can see even at night as the luxury resort we stay at in the middle of the Western Sicily & Siracusa Tour overlooks the archeological site.
-More temples, although built with a different kind of stone, are one of the highlights of our Naples, Positano & The Amalfi Coast Tour in Paestum, as part of a fun and educational day trip to the region where buffalo mozzarella is made.
+Agrigento boasts the incredible Valley of Temples, which our guests can see even at night, as the luxury resort we stay at during the middle of our Sicily tour overlooks the archaeological site.
+Although built with a different kind of stone, Greek temples can also be found in Paestum, as part of a fun and educational day trip from the Amalfi Coast to the region where buffalo mozzarella is made.

 Sicily or Sardinia, both offer the chance to delve into breathtaking Unesco World Heritage Sites, whether it is Su-Nuraxi or Agrigento’s Valley of Temples.